dotnet/coreclr/Documentation/Profiling/davbr-blog-archive/ELT Hooks - tail calls.md

-*Adapted from an entry that appeared on David Broman's blog*
+*This blog post originally appeared on David Broman's blog on 6/20/2007*

 For most people the idea of entering or returning from a function seems straightforward.
 Your profiler's Enter hook is called at the beginning of a function, and its Leave hook is called just before the function returns.
 But the idea of a tail call and exactly what that means for the Profiling API is less straightforward.